Golf as a Business Tool

 Simple Ways to Start:

-- Accept invitations, even if you’re nervous
+- Accept invitations, even if you’re nervous.

-- Take beginner lessons to feel more confident
+- Take beginner lessons to build confidence.

-- Join corporate golf days or charity tournaments
+- Join corporate golf days or charity tournaments.

-And remember: golf works best when it feels like golf — not business disguised as golf.
+- Invite contacts for relaxed, no-pressure rounds.
+Remember, golf works best when it feels like golf, not business disguised as golf.lf.

-We live in a world of speed, screens, and constant noise.
+Why Golf Still Works in a Digital World.
+We live in a world of speed, screens and constant noise.

 Golf offers the opposite: